 Most of the LDFA's activities are included in governmental funds, which focus on how cash, and other financial assets that can be readily converted to cash, flow in and out, and show the balances left at the end of the year that are available for spending.
 As such, the fund financial statements provide a detailed short-term view that shows whether there are more or fewer financial resources that can be spent in the near future to finance the LDFA's programs.
-Because this information does not encompass the additional long-term focus of the government-wide financial statements, additional information is provided on page 13 that explains the relationship between the fund financial statements and the government-wide financial statements.

-The notes to the financial statements, which begin on page 14, explain some of the information in the financial statements and provide more detailed data.
-A comparison of the LDFA's general fund revenue and expenditures to its budget is provided on page 23.
+The notes to the financial statements, which begin on page 13, explain some of the information in the financial statements and provide more detailed data.
+A comparison of the LDFA's general fund revenue and expenditures to its budget is provided on page 20.